antnh6/antnh6.github.io/_posts/2017-06-27-linear-regression.md

 ### Multicolinarality
 refers to the situation when two independent variables are highly correlated (typically |correlation| > 0.7).
-    * Since coefficients are only interpretable in the presence of other variables being used, if a model has many independent variables with high correlation, the significant values of them might be really low.
-Dropping one of them **one at a time** might increase R<sup>2</sup>.
+    * Since coefficients are only interpretable in the presence of other variables being used, if a model has many independent variables with high correlation, the significant values of them might be really low when ALL are chosen to predict a dependent variable since including them all is tantamount to multiplying the scale of that feature.
+Dropping one of them **one at a time** would increase R<sup>2</sup>.

 [1]: https://www.edx.org/course/analytics-edge-mitx-15-071x-3